Roscoe C. Brown Jr.

 After the war, Brown resumed his education.
 His doctoral dissertation at New York University was on exercise physiology.

 Brown became a professor at New York University and directed the NYU Institute of Afro-American Affairs (now the Institute of African American Affairs) in 1950.
 Brown hosted The Soul of Reason, a radio talk show with interviewees which included politicians, professional athletes, medical professionals, and contemporary artists, which aired between 1971 and 1986.
 Brown also hosted Black Arts (1970–71) and CUNY TV show African American Legends.
 Brown was President of Bronx Community College from 1977 to 1993 and director for the Center for Education Policy at the City University of New York.
 Among his many distinguished awards, honors, and recognitions, he was elected into the National Academy of Kinesiology (née American Academy of Physical Education) in 1971 as an Associate Fellow.
 In 1992, Brown received an honorary doctor of humanics degree from his alma mater, Springfield College.

 On March 29, 2007, Brown attended a ceremony in the U.S. Capitol rotunda, where he and the other Tuskegee Airmen were collectively awarded the Congressional Gold Medal in recognition of their service.

 He was also a member and past president of the 100 Black Men of America New York Chapter. and professor of Urban Education at the CUNY Graduate Center.

-Brown died on July 2, 2016, at Montefiore Medical Center in the Bronx, N.Y. at the age of 94.
+Brown died on July 2, 2016, at Montefiore Medical Center in the Bronx, New York, at the age of 94.
 He had resided in Riverdale in his latter years.
 His ashes were interred at Arlington National Cemetery on what would have been his 95th birthday, March 9, 2017.
+A plaza at Aqueduct Walk in the Bronx was named for him in 2019.